 How To Make Balsamic Honey Salad Dressing

-- Step 1: Combine all of the ingredients.
-Add the extra-virgin olive oil, balsamic vinegar, apple cider vinegar, honey, Dijon mustard, salt, and black pepper to a small bowl.
+Step 1: Combine the ingredients.
+In a small bowl, whisk together the balsamic vinegar, apple cider vinegar, honey, Dijon mustard, salt, and black pepper until well blended.

 Expert Tips